• Skip to primary navigation

 Learn how to make iced oatmeal cookies in a few easy steps.

-2. Whisk milk or water into the powdered sugar until smooth and well combined.
+3. Whisk milk or water into the powdered sugar until smooth and well combined.
 Add more liquid for a thinner glaze or more powdered sugar for a thicker icing.
 Dip the top of each cookie in the icing.
 Gently shake the excess icing off the cookie.
-Return the cookie with icing to the cooling rack to fully set and enjoy!
+Return the cookie with icing to the cooling rack to fully set and enjoy.

 M’s Expert Tips

-• Process the oats: Processing the oats gives these cookies a variation in texture.
+• Choose your oats.
+I personally love using quick cooking oats for this iced cookie recipe.
+If you prefer to use rolled oats, I suggest Processing the oats for about 6 - 8 pulses to give these cookies a variation in texture.
 Look for a few whole oats mixed in with finer pieces and even a little bit of oat flour like consistency.
+If needed, use gluten free oats and flour.

 • Measure the flour properly.
 I highly recommend using a food scale to get perfectly measured ingredients every time.